 - The maximum time for responding to a complaint is six months;

-- An ‘annual report’ about complaints must be published, made available to anyone who requests it, and be sent to the Area Team.
+- An ‘annual report’ about complaints must be published, made available to anyone who requests it and sent to the local NHS team.

 The pharmacy contractor is required to designate a responsible person, to be responsible for ensuring compliance with the arrangements and in particular ensuring that action is taken if necessary in the light of the outcome of a complaint.